 Growing up, I would watch my dad water our modest backyard.
-It was usually a Sunday thing.
-He'd turn on some music and whistle to himself while he watered.
-It was his happy place, no doubt.
-I'd follow him around, our golden retriever somewhere close by.
-I'd pick some lemons or prod at our Japanese maple tree.
+It was a Sunday thing.
+He’d turn on some music and whistle to himself while he watered.
+It was (and still is) his happy place.
+I’d follow him around, our golden retriever somewhere close by.
+I’d pick some lemons or prod at our Japanese maple tree.
 On occasion, my dad would reserve that time to catch up with his mom.
-He'd use our clunky home phone to call my sweet grandmother.
-At the time, she lived in southern California.
-They'd talk.
-He'd water.
-It was a tender Sunday ritual that will forever remind me of my dad.
+He’d use our clunky home phone to call my sweet grandmother.
+They’d talk.
+He’d water.
+It was a tender Sunday ritual that will always remind me of my dad.

-Fast forward 20+ years, and he still loves to water.
-Taking care of his backyard brings him a kind of joy that nothing else does.
-I think he'd tell you that gardening is a therapeutic reprieve.
-That it’s a way to routinely unwind from meetings and travel (and work in general).
-Anyway, unlike the 90s, he now gardens with a glass of wine in hand.
-He's sophisticated like that.
-Also, now he has two (not just one) dogs playing hide-and-seek in the overgrown English laurels.
-But, despite the decades that have passed, two things remain the same: he still turns on his music, and he still reserves that time to call someone in the family.
-If I'm lucky enough, it's me :)
+Fast forward 30 years, and he still loves to water.
+Taking care of his backyard brings him equal parts joy and pride.
+Gardening is a therapeutic reprieve.
+Although decades have passed since those early days, two things remain the same: He still turns on his music, and he still reserves that time to call someone in the family.
+If I’m lucky enough, it’s me.

-To segue, my minuscule green thumb came from my dad.
-I love having plants in our home, and they are extremely beneficial from both a mental and environmental standpoint.
+In essence, my minuscule green thumb came from my dad.
+I love having plants and herbs in our home, and they are extremely beneficial from both a mental and environmental standpoint.
 In addition to our fiddle leaf, my husband and I also have a bird-of-paradise, a cactus, a succulent, and we typically have a bouquet of flowers in our kitchen.
-We don't have a backyard (hello, studio apartment) nor do we have a patio.
-So, for the time being, we're indoor plant people.

 1. Water it once a week.
 Don’t overwater.